 Hit up your local discount store (*hint: the Dollar Store, Walmart, etc.)

-The Dollar Store (if you have one locally- and sorry, I’m not sure if they’re available in Canada or other countries), have loads of educational knick knacks, including storage bins you can use for anything- including your school room.
+The Dollar Store (if you have one locally- and sorry, I’m not sure if they’re available in Canada or other countries), have loads of educational knick-knacks, including storage bins you can use for anything- including your schoolroom.
 We use their storage baskets for our flashcards and other supplies.

-We also like WalMart and use the crates and plastic storage bins we find there.
+We also like Walmart and use the crates and plastic storage bins we find there.
 While these storage selections may not be super cute, they are functional and get the job done.
 They have $30 shelving units at our local store that we bring home and I have my husband put together for us.
 So far, we have 4 of these which we use all around the house for both school and personal books.

-Decorate, paint, beautify
+Decorate, paint, and beautify.

 You can also find wall decals for room decoration at places like Target.
 It won’t cost you a fortune to spice up your room with wall decals.
 And if you really must, you can put on a fresh coat of paint on your walls to change the look of your room.
 I’ve been bold enough to do this in my last two homes, but…on second thought, next time I’ll hire a professional 🙂